-As a first-time home Seller, there’s a LOT you need to know.
+As a first-time Seller, there’s a LOT you need to know.
 And do.

-(Don’t worry if you don’t have a 30-day lead-time…we often accomplish all of this in just a few weeks.)
+Below, you’ll find a step-by-step process to selling your home.
+And don’t worry if you don’t have a 30-day lead-time…we often accomplish all of this in just a few weeks.

 Don’t feel like reading this guide?
-That’s OK – get in touch and we’d be happy to take you through everything you need to know about selling your first home.
+That’s OK – get in touch and we’d be happy to take you through everything you need to know.
+Wel ove working with first-time Sellers!

 Day 1: Get to Know the Real Estate Market